shizidushu/dockerfile/README.md

 - System package R or related depends on
 - Fix the path for Chinese
-- ADD SQL Server ODBC driver
+- Add SQL Server ODBC driver
-- ADD tinytex
+- Add tinytex